Roel-t/Cereal101/README.md

 # Cereal101
 Instructions for a kid to make Cereal

-Developed in Xcode with the use of SAConfettiView pod.
+Developed in Xcode with the use of SAConfettiView pod(https://github.com/sudeepag/SAConfettiView).